 Students are invited to attend these student development workshops.
 These sessions help students become better prepared for college work.
 We also address career goals and some of the difficulties that could arise during your enrollment.
 Please review this list for a more detailed description of our offerings.

-Sometimes, students can become so overwhelmed by their life problems that they see no possible resolution.
+Sometimes, students can become so overwhelmed by life that they see no possible resolution.
 Fear of failure, or problems with relationships, family, finances, medical, legal or academics can lead to excessive stress and anxiety.
 On rare occasions, students may feel so depressed that they think about hurting themselves or someone else.
-During these times their class performance may suffer and they may consider dropping out of college.
+During these times class performance may suffer and some may consider dropping out of college.
 If this describes you, you may need the help of a crisis counselor.
 Crisis counselors are trained to deal with students under stress.
 They offer insight into personal problems that might seem overwhelming.
 As a result of talking to one of our crisis counselors you may end up feeling better about yourself and your situation.
-Our crisis counselors are Debbie Waksbaum, LCSW and Paul Schwartz, LCSW.
+Email us at Counseling@citytech.cuny.edu to speak to a crisis counselor.
 Please note we do not offer on campus psychiatric services or long-term psychotherapy.
 Our center offers short-term counseling.
-Because our resources are limited, counselors may refer students who are in need of long-term psychological mental health services to competent community mental health services.
+Because our resources are limited, counselors may refer students who are in need of more in depth psychological mental health services to competent community mental health services.